About The Science Of Chocolate

 Making fine chocolate approachable and satisfying.

 I’m the guy behind everything you see on this website.
 People constantly ask me how I ended up here.
-The truth is, I have wondered that myself!
-If you can believe it, I didn’t even like chocolate very much growing up.
+The truth is, I have wondered that myself.
+If you can believe it, I didn’t even enjoy chocolate very much growing up, especially dark chocolate.
 Perhaps it was my Southern Italian heritage that made me obsessed with food.
-Maybe it was my curious mind that adored nature and art and wanted to understand the world around me.
+Maybe it was my curious mind that adored nature wanted to understand the world around me.
+Or perhaps my desire to create with my hands be it art or well-crafted products.
 I would say what brought me here was simply following my passions: food, biology, and art, because working with chocolate encompasses all three of these passions for me.

 My studies